 XML is supported as a data format for the following feed and data source types:

-- Data sources—Amazon S3, Azure Blob Store, Website (Poll).
+- Data sources—Amazon S3, Azure Blob Storage, and HTTP Poller.

-When configuring a feed or data source, sampling occurs to understand the type of data being ingested.
+When configuring a feed or data source, sampling of the data occurs to determine the type of data being ingested.
 If sampling determines the data to be XML, additional properties regarding the XML configuration can be specified.

 Root element

-If applicable, specify the Root element of your XML structure in which messages are found.
-The root element should identify an object whose sub-elements are attributes.
-This should be left blank if your XML structure contains all your messages beneath the root of the XML document.
+The Root element parameter specifies, if applicable, the root element of the XML structure in which messages are found.
+The root element should identify an object whose subelements are attributes.
+Leave this parameter blank if the XML structure contains all the messages under the root of the XML document.

 For example, consider the following sample XML data with multiple elements: